oracle-livelabs/multicloud/exadata-db-at-azure/prerequisite-steps/pre-requisites-steps.md

 This lab assumes you have:
 - An existing Azure subscription
+- DB@Azure private offer signed and onboarding completed
 - Received and Accepted private offer for Oracle Database @Azure
-- Created identity federation using Azure's Identity service (Microsoft Entra ID)
+- Created identity federation using Azure's Identity service (Microsoft Entra ID) - (Optional)

 ##  Task 1: Create a Resource Group in Azure Cloud